Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### PIXEL( x, y)

-Returns the colour of a pixel on the video output or LCD display. 'x' is the horizontal coordinate and 'y' is the vertical coordinate of the pixel.
+Returns the colour of a pixel on the video output or LCD display. ´x´ is the horizontal coordinate and ´y´ is the vertical coordinate of the pixel.

 If an LCD display is used it must use one of the SSD1963, ILI9341, ILI9488, or ST7789_320 controllers.